 Social Licence Initiative

-In February 2025, Chancellors and Vice-Chancellors convened for a Joint Plenary workshop to discuss the ongoing social licence issues for Australian Universities, and a framework to move forward.
-In March 2025, UCC and UA established a Steering Committee to inform this work.
+In February 2025, Chancellors and Vice-Chancellors convened for a Joint Plenary workshop to discuss the social licence for Australian Universities.
+In March 2025, UCC and UA established a Steering Committee to inform this work ongoing.

 Steering Committee